Hospital Support Units

 Manager, Patient Transport Services

-The Patient Care Services Administrative Supervisor is responsible for the day-to-day operations of the Chief Patient Care Services office, Chief Operating Officer office, and the Patient Care Services Directors office, including supervision of all office support and professional staff.
-The Administrative Supervisor also has direct responsibility for coordination of the Employee Apparel Program, review and processing of Professional Development Funds requests for the PCS Division, management of the Specialty Certification program for nursing differential pay, and monitoring of nursing license renewals for PCS.
+The Patient Care Services Administrative Supervisor is responsible for the day-to-day operations of the Patient Care Services office and the Patient Care Services Directors office, including supervision over all office support and professional staff.

 Stacy Hevener, RN, MSN, CCRN-K, CPHQ